Giants beat Dodgers 3-2 in 11th on error, take NL West lead

 Smith then hit a grounder to second baseman Thairo Estada, who fired home to Posey.
 The All-Star catcher chased Turner back to third, where Seager was already standing.
 Posey tagged both of them, and umpire Nestor Ceja signaled Seager out.

 Seager and Turner then both wandered off the bag.
 Posey went to tag Seager again, while Turner scrambled back to the bag.
-Chris Taylor singled to make it 1-all.
+Chris Taylor followed with a single to make it 1-all.

+“I messed that up.
+In my mind Seager, was standing on the bag so I had him occupying the bag,” Posey said.
+“Running Turner back, I thought that he was the one that was going to be out, but obviously the rule states that Turner gets to occupy that bag and then the back runner is the one that’s out.”

 Trea Turner hit a sacrifice fly in the 10th that scored pinch-runner Walker Buehler for a 2-1 lead.
 Brandon Crawford hit a tying single in the bottom half.

-Anthony DeSclafani gave the Giants six scoreless innings with five strikeouts to and confidently shut down one of baseball’s most potent lineups.
+Anthony DeSclafani gave the Giants six scoreless innings with five strikeouts and confidently shut down one of baseball’s most potent lineups.

+“We fought.
+I thought we did a great job preventing runs,” Dodgers manager Dave Roberts said.
+“Our pitchers made pitches.
+Offensively we just really didn’t threaten, really couldn’t get anything going against DeSclafani.”

-Dodgers left-hander David Price was scratched from his scheduled start because of an unspecified arm injury.
+LA left-hander David Price was scratched from his scheduled start because of an unspecified arm injury.

 Corey Knebel was called into action to replace Price as Los Angeles made it a bullpen game — and was it ever.
 The Dodgers had already used six of their 11 pitchers through five innings.
+Still, no roster moves were planned to bring in fresh arms, Roberts said.

 Austin Slater’s RBI single in the third held for much of the night for the Giants.